roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 *SangerRead* page (SC app)
 ++++++++++++++++++++++++++
 Now, let's go to the next level which is also the lowest level, *SangerRead* page. *SangerRead* page contains all details of a read including its trimming and chromatogram inputs and results.
 All reads are in "forward" or "reverse" direction.
 In this example, there is one read in each direction and :ref:`Figure 9<SangerContig_shiny_SangerRead_page>` shows "1 Forward Read" page.
-This page provides basic information, quality trimming inputs, chromatogram plotting inputs etc. Primary/secondary sequences and quality Phred score table in this figure are dynamic based on the :code:`signalRatioCutoff` value for base calling and the length of them are always same.
+This page provides basic information, quality trimming inputs, chromatogram plotting inputs etc. Primary/secondary sequences and quality Phred scores table in this figure are dynamic based on the :code:`signalRatioCutoff` value for base calling and the length of them are always same.
 Another thing to mention is that primary/secondary sequences and the sequences in the chromatogram in :ref:`Figure 14<SangerContig_shiny_chromatogram_panel>` below will always be same after trimming and their color codings for A/T/C/G are same as well.

 .. _SangerContig_shiny_SangerRead_page:
 .. figure::  ../image/SangerContig_shiny_SangerRead_page.png